Knowlegde center

 B1ca Barely

-B2ca Very limited s1 low d1 limited a1 layer
+B2ca Very limited s1 little d1 limited a1 low

-Cca Limited s1 low d1 limited a1 layer
+Cca Limited s1 little d1 limited a1 low

 Dca Average s3 strong (no requirements) d2 high (no requirements) a3 high (no requirements)

 DINTEK has developed a special certified installer training program (DCI program) that partners can participate in.
-During these training courses, the participants receive extensive theoretical and practical instructions, enabling them to install a structured and high quality cabled network at the customer, in accordance with the applicable standards.
+During these training courses, the participants are extensively instructed both theoretically and practically, so that they are able to install a structured and high-quality wired network at the customer, in accordance with the applicable standards.